Child Sex Offender Awarded Joint Custody Of Victim’s Kid: Attorney

 A Michigan woman who was just 12 years old when she says an 18-year-old held her captive for days and raped her now faces the prospect of sharing joint custody with her attacker, according to the victim’s lawyer.

-The decision by a Michigan judge last week comes nine years after the boy’s mother was held captive and impregnated by Christopher Mirasolo, now 27, the Detroit News reported.
+The decision by a Michigan judge last week comes nine years after the boy’s mother was impregnated by Christopher Mirasolo, now 27, the Detroit News reported.

 It wasn’t until recently that Sanilac County Circuit Judge Gregory S. Ross ordered a paternity test for the now-21-year-old woman’s child after she applied for state aid, lawyer Rebecca Kiessling, who is representing the woman, said in a press release on Saturday.

-Note: This story has been updated to include comment from Mirasolo’s attorney.